wjjmjh/GraphMode/README.md

 #### Feel free to inspect it to know what's going on :)
 ### Testing
 1, first you need to install the project as a developer (instructions added above in section `Installation`);
+2, activate the conda environment:
+`conda activate graph_mode_conda_env`
-2, head into the project:
+3, head into the project:
 `>>> cd ./GraphMode/`
-3, execute Pytest:
+4, execute Pytest:
 `>>> pytest tests`
 #### DEMO:
  ![pic](resources/readme_pics/gm_demo18.png)